New Orleans Man Sentenced for Being a Felon in Possession of a Firearm

 This case is part of Project Safe Neighborhoods (PSN), a program bringing together all levels of law enforcement and the communities they serve to reduce violent crime and gun violence, and to make our neighborhoods safer for everyone.
 On May 26, 2021, the Department launched a violent crime reduction strategy strengthening PSN based on these core principles: fostering trust and legitimacy in our communities, supporting community-based organizations that help prevent violence from occurring in the first place, setting focused and strategic enforcement priorities, and measuring the results.

-U.S. Attorney Evans praised the work of Federal Bureau of Investigation and the New Orleans Police Department in this matter.
-The case was prosecuted by Assistant United States Attorney Mike Trummel of the Violent Crime Unit.
+The case was investigated by the Federal Bureau of Investigation and the New Orleans Police Department.
+The case was prosecuted by Assistant United States Attorneys Mike Trummel and Inga Petrovich of the Violent Crime Unit.

 Shane M. Jones

 United States Attorney's Office, Eastern District of Louisiana